 Monetary and non-monetary assets and liabilities denominated in foreign currencies are recorded in the financial statements in the functional currency (euro) at a rate of exchange ruling at the reporting date.
-Euro exchange rate is obtained from publicly available sources: the exchange rate of IBEC member country currency is obtained from the website of the respective country central bank, while the exchange rates of other currencies are obtained from the European Central Bank website.
+Euro exchange rate is obtained from publicly available sources: the exchange rates of IBEC member country currencies are obtained from the websites of the respective countries' central banks, while the exchange rates of other currencies are obtained from the European Central Bank website.